Position: Fire scientist, Scion (until 2010)

-Position: Fire scientist, Field: Rural (vegetation) fire behaviour and management, Organisation: Scion.
+Field: Rural (vegetation) fire behaviour and management.

-Stuart is now a fire scientist.
+Stuart became a fire scientist.
 This involves carrying out research into fire behaviour and the fire environment in New Zealand.
 This research provides science-based knowledge and tools to help fire management agencies protect life and property from wildfires.
 It also allows for the safe use of fire as a land management tool (for example, by farmers wishing to burn off scrub or unwanted vegetation).

 What his work involves